CJO100293/belly-button-challenge/README.md

 ## **Sources:**
 - some of the basis for the code used in my "Fetch the JSON data and console log it" section came from https://stackoverflow.com/questions/56307874/how-do-i-use-d3-to-i-populate-drop-down-options-from-json and https://stackoverflow.com/questions/43776274/how-to-get-the-selected-index-from-a-dropdown-menu-in-d3
+- lines 18 and 19 were worked out with the help of tutor Simon Rennocks.
+- lines 31-33 were worked out with the help of tutor Simon Rennocks.
+- lines 62-78 were worked out with the help of tutor Simon Rennocks.